 Children younger than 6 months old cannot get the flu vaccine.
 The best way to protect them is to have everyone in your household get the flu vaccine.
 This helps prevent anyone in your household from getting the flu and giving it to your baby.

-If your child gets the flu, he or she may be able to get antiviral medicine to treat it.
+If your child gets the flu, they may be able to get antiviral medicine to treat it.
 Talk with your child’s care team for more information.

-If your child gets COVID-19, he or she may be able to get antiviral medicine to treat it.
+If your child gets COVID-19, they may be able to get antiviral medicine to treat it.
 Talk with your child’s care team for more information.

 RSV can be dangerous for babies and young children, especially the following:

-There is no RSV vaccine for children, but some medicines can help protect babies and some young children from severe RSV.
-These medicines are called nirsevimab, also called Beyfortus™, and palivizumab, also called Synagis®.
-If you have questions about these medicines or about RSV, talk with your child’s care team.
+There are shots that can help protect babies and some young children from severe RSV.
+These medicines are nirsevimab, also called Beyfortus™, and clesrovimab, also called Enflonasia™.
+If you have questions about these or about RSV, talk with your child’s care team.